 Barking is not natural to this breed.
 Isn’t that awesome?
 If you are like me and love a full night of sleep, this breed is for you.
 I’m still so surprised to NOT hearing her bark.
 She doesn’t bark when someone knocks at our dog or when she hears other dogs barking, she only barks when she wants something from you.
 Like when she barks because she wants for us to give her attention.
 They can get quite vocal when they get bored, so make sure you exercise them enough to avoid boredom or you can also teach them not to whine by ignoring them or training them to be quiet.

 Make sure to feed them good quality food and check that your dog food has protein as the first ingredient.
 Look at the label and check for words like Salmon, Beef, Chicken to be the first item of the ingredient list.
 For more information about what to look when choosing dog food, you can check this article.
-The quantity depends on of the height but they will need about 3 cups of food a day.
-We also give her coconut oil in her food to help to keep her coat shiny and glossy.
+The quantity depends on of the height and food brand but they will need about 2 or 3 cups of food a day.
+Our dog does better with dog foods that contain higher protein content.
+Our dog food of choice is Orijen because they use quality products from local farmers.
+If you are looking to try Orijen for your dog, you would probably have to check smaller dog food stores because they only sell their product as independently owned pet supply stores.

 They are usually very healthy dogs.
 There is a small predisposition for hip dysplasia and some heart problems.